 The sides and back of the table are just some scrap 3/4″ CDX plywood.
 It’s some really low quality wood but after a few shallow passes in the planer they turned out alright.
 They are attached to the legs with three pocket hole screws on each vertical edge.
 I also cut a 1/4″ groove 1/2″ from the top of these pieces to accept the top hold down blocks.

 The front face frame was made from 1-1/2″ wide strips.
 Pocket hole screws shine when making face frames.
 They are just incredibly easy to setup and secure.
 I spaced the front face frame so that I would end up with two 6-1/2″ tall by 12″ wide drawers.
 This will give plenty of storage.

 Before assembly I cut the bottom panel to fit.
 I used a pre-made panel for this shelf and the top surface.
 I would normally have made my own panels but this was a lot quicker and I was already pressed for time.
 The bottom shelf was glued and secured with pocket hole screws from below.
 This turned out great!

 To make the drawers I just used some more scrap 3/4″ plywood.
 The front and back were attached to the sides with pocket hole screws as well.
 The pocket holes were drilled on the back of the back piece so you have to take the drawer out completely to see the holes.
 The pocket holes on the front piece are hidden by the attached false front.

 I finished off the sides with some 1″ molding with a routed profile.
 Nothing fancy, just a simple chamfer.
 Both drawers and the top received the chamfer detail as well.
 In the end I am left with a sofa table.
 It was actually requested as a bathroom table but due to its shape, I will call it a sofa table.
-If you would like to build one of your own you can download my SketchUp file below.
+If you would like to build one of your own you can download my SketchUp file by clicking here.
 I do not have a materials list at this time.
 You can also check out the build video below as well.